CitizensCode/CitizensCodeBlog/_posts/2016-04-27-canada-how-much-income-tax-you-pay.md

 - 201604/incomeTaxCanada.css
 ---

-<span class="sizewarning">Hey there, try turning your phone sideways.
+<span class="sizewarning">Hey there, try turning your screen sideways.
 I did my best to make the charts below work for small screens, but not this small!</span>

 Who pays the least income tax in Canada, and how has that changed over time?